johanhelsing/matchbox/README.md

 The demo game is derived from
 https://github.com/mrk-its/bevy_webgl2_app_template, and is fully available under the MIT license.
 See LICENSE file in that directory.
-Modifications from the original version are available under the Apache 2 license, but some small parts of it are still MIT-only.
+Modifications from the original version are available under the Apache 2 license as well, but some small parts of it are still MIT-only.
 See: https://github.com/mrk-its/bevy_webgl2_app_template/issues/3